Caterpillar posts higher first-quarter profit, raises outlook

-(Reuters) - Caterpillar Inc (CAT.N) on Thursday posted a quarterly profit that topped analysts’ estimates and raised its full-year outlook, citing a stronger-than-expected rebound in sales to the construction industry.
+(Reuters) - Caterpillar Inc (CAT.N) on Thursday posted a quarterly profit that topped analysts’ estimates and raised its full-year outlook on a stronger-than-expected rebound in sales to the construction industry.

-The news sent shares in the world’s largest maker of earth-moving machinery up as much as 4 percent though the stock, which has outperformed the S&P 500 so far this year, gave back more than half those gains by early afternoon.
+The news sent shares of the world’s largest maker of earth-moving machinery up 4.0 percent to $107.20 in trading before the market opened.

-The results were also lifted by continued cost cuts as well as share repurchases.
-Caterpillar has laid off 8,295 full-time employees, or nearly 7 percent of its global workforce, over the last 12 months.

-It has also repurchased $3.7 billion of its shares since January 2013, which translates into a higher profit-per-share on the lower outstanding share count.

-The company’s success in managing costs, and translating sales gains into profits, was evident its construction equipment segment, where operating profit rose $460 million in the first quarter on a sales increase of just $840 million.

-Caterpillar expects its sales to builders to increase 10 percent from 2013, up from a previously forecast increase of about 5 percent.
+Caterpillar said it expected its sales to the global construction industry to increase 10 percent from 2013, up from a previously anticipated rise of about 5 percent.

 Adam Fleck, an analyst at Morningstar, said he was pleasantly surprised by the company’s “very solid cost control in construction in particular,” where operating margins continued to grow and “were at their highest quarterly level in several quarters”, even though they were typically more compressed than in the mining equipment category.

-Fleck said the weakness in mining “wasn’t terribly surprising” and added that because the once-critical business made up just 17 percent of first-quarter sales and 12 percent of operating profit, any continued weakness in the sector was “more of a headline risk than a true economic one.”
+Fleck said the weakness in mining “wasn’t terribly surprising” and added that because that once-critical business accounted for just 17 percent of sales and 12 percent of operating profit in the first quarter, any continued weakness in the sector was “more of a headline risk than a true economic one.”

+The better-than-expected report was tinged with caution.
+Chief Executive Officer Doug Oberhelman said the Peoria, Illinois-based company was watching several regions closely.
+Having visited China recently, he said the construction industry there was facing challenges.

 With restructuring costs factored in, Caterpillar made a profit of $1.44 a share.